DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-07-21-application-assignment-research.md

 ### Notifying assigned users

-Participants from smaller providers would be happy to get an email notification each time users were assigned to an application.
+Participants from smaller providers would be happy to get an email notification each time users are assigned to an application.

 Those from larger providers thought that this would be overwhelming.
 One mid-sized provider suggested a ‘digest’ email, saying something like “you have been assigned to 20 applications today”.